 Since the 2000s, most of Nissan’s transmission problems center around their CVT or continuously variable transmission.
-Nissan’s CVTs are known to be notoriously unreliable, and many owners complain about having to repair or even replace their car’s transmission more frequently compared to regular automatic or manual transmissions.
+Nissan’s CVTs are known to be notoriously unreliable, & many owners complain about having to repair or even replace their car’s transmission more frequently compared to regular automatic or manual transmissions.
+This is one of our top-selling used transmissions at MyAutoStore.com, as they are replaced more often than other types of transmissions.

-Nissan didn’t invent the CVT, but they were the first major car company to bring it to their mainstream lineup back in 2002.
-The problems started as soon as they were introduced and continued for years even after a barrage of complaints from drivers.
+Nissan didn’t invent the CVT, but they were the first major car company to bring it to its mainstream lineup back in 2002.
+The problems started as soon as they were introduced & continued for years even after a barrage of complaints from drivers.
+This leads to a higher replacement rate, making it one of the most sold transmissions on the market.

 Continuously variable transmissions are different because they do not have fixed gears.
 Instead, they use two cone-shaped pulleys connected by a steel belt.
 One pulley is attached to the engine while the other sends power to the wheels.

 The cone shape of the pulley allows for continuous change in gear ratio without pausing to shift.
-In theory, the result is a smoother, lighter and more fuel-efficient transmission.
+In theory, the result is a smoother, lighter, & more fuel-efficient transmission.

-As of 2022, all of Nissan’s cars and crossovers come with the Xtronic CVT transmission as part of the standard package, including the following models:
+As of 2022, all of Nissan’s cars & crossovers come with the Xtronic CVT transmission as part of the standard package, including the following models:

 Nissan models that do not come with CVTs in 2022 include large trucks and SUVs, fully electric vehicles, or high-performance sports cars, such as:

 Throughout the years, eleven different Nissan models were known to have CVT transmission problems.
-These include some of Nissan’s most popular cars, like the Altima, Cube, Juke, Maxima, Murano, Pathfinder, Quest, Rogue, Nissan Sentra, Nissan Versa and Versa Note.
+These include some of Nissan’s most popular cars, like the Altima, Cube, Juke, Maxima, Murano, Pathfinder, Quest, Rogue, Nissan Sentra, Nissan Versa, & Versa Note.

 Nissan’s transmission issues stretch back several model years and have affected some models for over a decade.